fossasia/open-event-wsgen/README.md

 Please check the [components documentation](/docs/COMPONENTS.md) to learn about the components, and how to change the final outcome of the HTML generated.

+### Configurations
+You can find documentation and details of various configurations of the server [here](/docs/CONFIGURATIONS.md)

 ### Web App Generator Test Installation

 You can try out the web generator at  https://opev-webgen.herokuapp.com